-Taro (Colocasia esculenta) is one of oldest and most important cultigens in the Indo-Pacific region and even on the mainland remains a significant element in the staple diet in humid areas where rice has now become dominant.
-The date(s) and place(s) of the domestication of taro remains controversial; the wild ancestors of lowland taro occur across an extensive tract from the island of New Guinea through to the foothills of the Himalayas, so biogeography alone cannot answer this question.
-Matthews (1991) suggests that the origin of domesticated taros is to be found in the 'wildtype' C. esculenta var. aquatilis, a natural species in NE India or SE Asia.
-However, he notes the occurrence of apparent wildtype taros over a broader geographical range, as far east as Australia and New Guinea, and suggests that domestication could have taken place within this area.
-Moreover, there is a second, cold-climate type, characterised by a smaller corm and spreading stolons, found at higher altitudes, for example in the Himalayas, but spreading across north China through to Japan.
-Yoshino (2002) is the first to explicitly describe a possible cold-adapted wildtype taro in the Himalayas.
-Indeed Yunnan is an area rich in taros, but so far barely described (Eyzaguirre 2000).
-It is widely held that there was another, perhaps earlier, domestication in the Melanesian area (Lebot & Aradhya 1991; Lebot et al. 2004).
-Evidence for an ancient cultivated form has been reported at Kuk Swamp in New Guinea (Denham et al. 2003; Fullagar et al. 2006).
-These are dated to 10,200-9910 cal.
-BP and simultaneously there is a palaeosurface of pits, runnels, stake and post holes.
-In the Andaman Islands, there is a strong possibility of wild taro being native but unreported in the islands, due to the bias of botanists against reporting wild forms of this cultivated species.
+Taro (Colocasia esculenta) is one of oldest and most important cultigens in the Indo-Pacific region.
+On the SE Asian mainland, it remains a significant element in the staple diet in humid areas where rice is now dominant.
+Dating and locating the domestication of taro remains controversial; the wild ancestors of lowland taro occur across an extensive tract from the island of New Guinea through to the foothills of the Himalayas, so biogeography alone cannot answer this question.
+(Genetic approaches are being developed, see Tahara et al. 1999; Yoshino 2002; Lebot et al. 2004 for example).
+Matthews (1991, 1995) suggested that the origins of domesticated taros are to be found in the 'wildtype' C. esculenta not aquatilis, a natural form of the species in NE India and SE Asia.
+However, he noted the occurrence of apparent wildtype taros over a broader geographical range, as far east as Australia and New Guinea, and suggested that domestication could have taken place within this area.
+Moreover, a coldclimate domesticated form, characterised by the production of many small side-corms, is found at higher altitudes, for example in the Himalayas, and spreading across northern China through to Japan.
+Yoshino (2002) has described a possible cold-adapted wildtype taro in the Himalayas, and Yunnan in particular is an area rich in taro diversity, which remains barely described (Eyzaguirre 2000).
+It is widely held that there was another, perhaps earlier, domestication in the Melanesian area (Lebot and Aradhya 1991; Lebot et al. 2004).
+Evidence for ancient cultivation has been reported at Kuk Swamp in New Guinea (Denham et al. 2003; Fullagar et al. 2006), beginning around 10,200-9,910 cal.
+BP, and associated with a palaeosurface of pits, runnels, stake and post holes.
+In the Andaman Islands, there is a strong possibility of wild taro being native but unreported, due to the bias of botanists against reporting wild forms of this cultivated species.